 Why is Accessibility Important?

-It has been estimated that 54 million people (20.6% of Americans) have some level of disability.
+Approximately 42 million Americans are believed to have some form of disability.
 This is a large segment of society waiting for opportunities to interact with all levels of government.
 Estimates indicate that over 95 percent of all Web sites are not accessible.
 With the increasing number of Web sites coming online daily, these numbers are staggering.
 As of January 2000, there were an estimated 10 million Web sites online; by the year 2002 the number of site increased to 100 million.

 IN.gov Accessibility Policy